devgenius-vs/InsureShield--AI/README.md

 # Anomaly Avengers

 ## Project Overview
-This repository c\\\ontains the work of **Anomaly Avengers**, a team dedicated to solving the problem statement: **AI-Driven Fraud Detection and Prevention in Insurance**.
+This repository contains the work of **Anomaly Avengers**, a team dedicated to solving the problem statement: **AI-Driven Fraud Detection and Prevention in Insurance**.
 Our focus is on developing an effective system to detect and prevent fraudulent activities in insurance claims using AI techniques.

 ## Team Details
 - **Team Name:** Anomaly Avengers